Roxie-32/laravel-notifications/README.md

 This creates a [Model](https://laravel.com/docs/8.x/eloquent) file called *Deposit.php* in the *app/Models* directory, and a [Migration](https://laravel.com/docs/8.x/migrations#introduction) file called *create_deposits_table.php* in the *database/migrations* directory.

-Update Deposit*.php* by adding the code below to the top of the file, which enables Model [mass assignment](https://laravel.com/docs/8.x/eloquent#mass-assignment).
+Update *Deposit.php* by adding the code below to the top of the file, which enables Model [mass assignment](https://laravel.com/docs/8.x/eloquent#mass-assignment).

 ```php
     protected $guarded = [];